 Beat Scene 74 is

-being printed.
+out NOW.
 As is the chapbook by Jeff Johnson on his Iain Sinclair

 bibliographical journey, CITE SCOUT.
 They will be out soon.
 If you would like

 to pre-order CITE SCOUT FOR THE TERRITORY and